-The Bose app isn’t good because I faced various connection and stability issues.
+The Bose app is unremarkable.
+During testing, I faced various connection and stability issues.
 The music controls near the bottom flicker on and off for no reason.
-You need a Bose account for the app and the app frequently signs you out.
+You need a Bose account for the app, and the app frequently signs you out.
 You can’t customize the sound profile.
-There’s support for Alexa and Google Assistant, but hands-free Alexa is hard to use here and you need to push a button to use Google (the app doesn’t make this clear).
-Bose doesn’t support aptX codec, which is a rare codec that provides exceptional sound, but only hardcore audiophiles ever use this, so it shouldn’t affect many users.
+There’s support for Alexa and Google Assistant, but hands-free Alexa is hard to use and you need to push a button to use Google (the app doesn’t make this clear).
+Bose doesn’t support aptX codec, which is a rare codec that provides exceptional sound.
+Because only hardcore audiophiles typically use this, it shouldn’t affect many users.

 It’s not all bad though.
 You can connect two devices simultaneously and manage both in the app.
 Alexa works well when you push the button to initiate Alexa rather than using the “Alexa” wake word.
 Bose 700 has Bluetooth 5.0, which should provide better speed and range than Sony, but I didn’t notice a difference.